 Let’s take a look and see if your child ticks any of these boxes:

 Being able to memorise times tables, addresses, or country names at a young age could be an indicator of intelligence.
 If your child is able to remember small details or a wide range of information that you yourself might forget and if they are able to learn maths or foreign languages easily in class.

 2. Passing intellectual milestones early

 Learning to read, talk, or play board games faster than their peers could mean that your child has an intelligent brain.
-And they may need more stimulation to be happier and more challenged.
+And therefore, they may need more stimulation to be happier and more challenged.